dhis2/dhis2-docs/src/developer/web-api/settings-and-configuration.md

 | **application-right-footer** | Text for the right-side footer. |
 | **language-select** | Selection to control the language of the login app. |

 The appearance of the login dialog can also be modified by defining css variables within the HTML template.
-The following css variables are available for customisation:
+The following css variables are available for customization:
 ```
 --form-container-margin-block-start
 --form-container-margin-block-end